andrechristikan/ack-nestjs-boilerplate-docs/overview.md

 # Overview

-> Best uses for build an API Project or Microservice Project.

 ack-nestjs-boilerplate-mongoose is a [NestJs](http://nestjs.com) Boilerplate with [Mongoose](https://mongoosejs.com) and [MongoDB](https://docs.mongodb.com) as Database.
 Made with following [nodejs-best-practice](https://github.com/goldbergyoni/nodebestpractices) and NestJs Habit as benchmark.

 ## Objective